 No!
 The use of credit is common in most states, but not in California, Massachusetts and or Hawaii.
-In the Golden State, your car insurance rate is primarily determined by your driving record and annual mileage (there may be other factors, such as number of years licensed).
+In the Golden State, your car insurance rate is primarily determined by your driving record and annual mileage (there may be other factors, such as the number of years licensed).
 Your location can come into play in other states but Proposition 103, passed by California voters in 1988, eliminated rating factors such as race and zip code (among other things).

 Props again to Prop 103 for creating good-driver discount laws!
 This proposition has saved California’s households $8,625 per family since it was passed, thanks to the 20% premium roll-back for qualifying policyholders.
-To qualify, US or Canadian drivers now living in California who have been driving for at least three years must not have: been “at fault” in an accident, received more than one point on his/her driving record, attended traffic school more than once for a traffic violation.
+To qualify, the US or Canadian drivers now living in California who have been driving for at least three years must not have: been “at fault” in an accident, received more than one point on his/her driving record, attended traffic school more than once for a traffic violation.

 Yes!
 Thanks to Gov. Jerry Brown and law Assembly Bill 170, getting pulled over in California is slightly less panicky since you don’t have to locate the hard copy of your insurance card for the officer.
 BUT, be mindful of unlocking your phone to access your digital insurance card before the officer has determined whether you were cell-phoning and driving!